 - Hideyoshi is one of the main players in Hyouge Mono.
 He is a friend and fellow tea enthusiast of main character Sasuke, and is also a deft manipulator who conspires to overthrow Oda Nobunaga by turning his vassals and generals against him.

 - Hideyoshi is a teenager that meets Raimon 11 in Inazuma Eleven Go Chrono Stone after they traveled to the past.
 He idolizes Oda Nobunaga and wishes to fight by his side.

-- In Oda Nobuna no Yabou, Hideyoshi dies saving the main character's life at the very beginning of the series, leaving him to serve Oda Nobuna under the "Monkey" nickname.
+- In The Ambition of Oda Nobuna, Hideyoshi dies saving the main character's life at the very beginning of the series, leaving him to serve Oda Nobuna under the "Monkey" nickname.

 - In The 39 Clues, he is really Thomas Cahill, the founder of the Tomas branch.